pattonsgirl/CEG2350/Labs/Lab07/README.md

    - `n`
    - `i`
    - `w`
-2. Edit the `xvbd` block device with `gdisk`.
+2. Edit the `xvdb` block device with `gdisk`.
 Using the main menu, configure the disk to use the GPT partition table type, have at least 1 partition, and have that partition use the Linux filesystem type.
 Save your changes to the disk.
     - This will be the only partition, so it can use the recommended sizes, which is to say, start at the end of the GPT partition table, and span to the last block of the disk.
 3. Partition table of `xvdb`
-4. Answer the following about `xvbd` in its current state:
+4. Answer the following about `xvdb` in its current state:
     - What device name does the partition use?
     - What size is the partition?
     - What filesystem type will be used on the partition?